-One of the key elements of Hoshin Kanri is the definition of vision.
-Even without deploying the Hoshin Kanri, it is important for each organization and each entity of it to define its vision.
-How does the vision differ from the mission?
+One of the key elements of operational excellence is team delegation.
+In a participatory organizational model, all contribute to decision-making, each at its own level.
+Teams must be familiar with the vision, mission and strategy of their organization.
+It is therefore important for each organization to define and share them.
+But before we begin, how does the vision differ from the mission?
 How to define it?
 My goal in this article is to bring you some answers.

 The True North